PeggyJV/documentation/protocol/fee-auctions.md

 #### Observations

 - It is important to account for the cost of closing the arbitrage when calculating expected return.
-- Bidder A had assumed they'd get all 10000 units of Token A, and cost of being slow was significant.
+- Bidder A had assumed they'd get all 10,000 units of Token A, and the opportunity cost of being slow was significant.
 Because the process of participating is not an atomic transaction (SOMM must be purchased in an earlier transaction), bidders must balance exposure to SOMM price risk vs the opportunity cost of being outbid by a faster bidder.